-Located within the grounds of old Fire Station No. 27 on Cahuenga Boulevard (and right next door to the new Fire Station No. 27 that serves Hollywood residents today), the Los Angeles Fire Department Museum is a striking tribute to the men and women who’ve defended our lives and property from the threat of fire.
+Located on the grounds of old Fire Station No. 27, the LAFD Museum is a striking tribute to the men and women who’ve defended our lives and property from the threat of fire.

 The Los Angeles Fire Department Museum and Memorial is located at Old Engine Co.
 No. 27, also known as Fire Station No. 27, on Cahuenga Boulevard in Hollywood.

 The museum houses old fire engines and fire apparatus, some dating from the 1880s.

 On-site babysitting available.

 The building was named a Los Angeles Cultural-Heritage Monument in 1976 and was listed in the National Register of Historic Places in 1985.

 The Los Angeles Fire Department Museum opened in October 2001—the month after the September 11 attacks on the World Trade Center in New York City, New York, and the Pentagon in Arlington County, Virginia.

 The walls of the museum are filled with historical photographs on the department’s history.
 When the Los Angeles Times published an article on the museum in 2003, it wrote: “With its high ceilings, six old-fashioned brass fire poles and nearly a dozen antique fire engines, the Los Angeles Fire Department Museum looks like a set from a Hollywood back lot. … But Fire Station 27 has a greater purpose: keeping the flame of L.A.
 Fire Department history.”